ludaavics/memento-photos/content/english/post/photo-selection.md

 ---
-title: "The Most Important Step"
+title: The Most Important Step
-date: 2021-10-01T15:40:24-04:00
+date: 2021-10-01T15:40:24.000-04:00
-image: "images/post/photo-selection.jpg"
+image: "/images/the-most-important-step-lr.jpg"
-summary: "Selecting just enough photos for your book is the single biggest predictor of the time it will take you to finish the book."
+summary: Selecting just enough photos for your book is the single biggest predictor of the time it will take you to finish the book.
-categories: ["featured"]
+categories:
+- featured
-type: "featured"
+type: featured

 ---
 As much as you love your photos, making a selection is a tiresome process.
 If you start with several thousand pictures from a long trip or even a whole year, it can take a while to go through them all, and select the best ones to include in